-The other units reviewed came in at LWA 106 to 108 DBA, and currently only Case offered any type of an optional sound suppression kit, which brought the exterior noise level down to LWA 101 DBA.
-Current interior sound pressure on all except Volvo was running from LPA 85 to 87 DBA, our older Volvo L70D and L90D are at LPA 80 DBA, the 2005 L70E is at LPA 74 DBA, and the 2006 and 2007 L70E's at LPA 70 DBA, the 2008 L70F is at LPA 68 DBA.
-The current production 2009 L70F is at LPA 68 DBA, still the quietest machine in the industry.
+The other units reviewed came in at LWA 106 to 108 DBA, currently Case, CAT and Deere all offer some type of optional sound suppression kit, but it is a rather pricey option which only reduces the exterior noise level to LPA 100 DBA.
+Current interior sound pressure on all except Volvo was running from LPA 85 to 87 DBA, with their optional sound suppression kit it may reduce that by approximately 6 to 8 DBA respectively but there is nothing published that I could find to substantiate those numbers.
+Currently our older Volvo L70D and L90D are at LPA 80 DBA, the 2005 L70E is at LPA 74 DBA, and the 2006 and 2007 L70E's at LPA 70 DBA, the 2008 and 2009 L70F are at LPA 68 DBA, as well as the 2010 production of the L70F which continues to hold the line at LPA 68 DBA, still the quietest machine in the industry.

-In the department's 2009 equipment replacement budget, we have \$115,000.00 earmarked for a 2.75 cubic yard wheel loader.
-Once again a unit has been made available to us from Aring Equipment, our local Volvo dealer.
+In the department's 2011 equipment replacement budget, we have \$130,000.00 earmarked for a 2.75 cubic yard wheel loader.
+Once again a snow rental unit has been made available to us from Aring Equipment, our local Volvo dealer.
 I have provided you with a quotation, which shows all of the detailed information on this unit, and some comparable units sold to municipal agencies in recent history.
-As you can see, this is an exceptional deal for the city.
+Quoted to us at \$119,310.00 you can see this is an exceptional deal for the city.
 So with all this said and done I also recommend that it would be in the City's best interest to purchase this loader as quoted.
 If you should have any questions or concerns please do not hesitate to contact me.